 Lincoln, we believe what you believe: That a safe transportation network is critical to a thriving community.
 That’s why your Public Works and Utilities Department is on a mission to deliver drivable streets, walkable sidewalks and efficient traffic systems.

-We are investing more on transportation than ever before!
-Since 2010, the Department has invested in 90 miles of improved arterials, 10.3 miles of added arterial capacity, 632 blocks of rehabilitated residential roads and 70 miles of repaired sidewalks.
-In 2017, we will build on those numbers with a plan to improve 10.3 miles of arterial streets and 424 blocks of residential, while adding 2.6 miles of arterial capacity and repairing 6.4 miles of sidewalks.
+We continue to improve our transportation system.
+Since 2010, the Department has invested in 100 miles of improved arterials, 12 miles of added arterial capacity, 1,059 blocks of rehabilitated residential roads and 77 miles of repaired sidewalks.
+In 2018, we will build on those numbers with a plan to improve 12 miles of arterial streets and 272 blocks of residential, while adding 1.2 miles of arterial capacity and repairing 9 miles of sidewalks.

 Because of your $1 dollar per day investment in transportation: